St Leonard's Hospital, Hackney

 St Leonard's Hospital is a hospital in Hoxton, London.

 History

 The hospital was founded as the infirmary for the St Leonard’s Shoreditch Workhouse in 1777.
 It was known as St Leonard's Infirmary.
 The workhouse was rebuilt between 1863 and 1866 and the infirmary was rebuilt in 1872.
 It had become known as St Leonard's Hospital by 1920 and came under the management of London County Council in 1930.

+At the time of transfer to the London County Council the hospital had 571 beds and Medical Superintendent was TJ Keller MB BCh BA and the Steward was F C Yates.
+M Pilkington SRN (State Registered Nurse) was Matron having succeeded Inglis in 1928.
+Pilkington undertook her nurse training at the Nose Throat and Ear Hospital Birmingham.

 It was the first hospital to receive casualties during the Blitz and then joined the National Health Service in 1948.

-Although the hospital was the subject of a workers’ occupation aiming to keep the hospital open in July 1984, it ceased to operate a general hospital later that year.
+Although the hospital was the subject of a workers’ occupation aiming to keep the hospital open in July 1984, it ceased to operate as a general hospital later that year.
 Nevertheless the building continues to provide services on behalf of Homerton University Hospital NHS Foundation Trust.